fenok/react-router-typesafe-routes/README.md

 ### `useTypedSearchParams()`

-The `useTypedSearchParams()` hook is a thin wrapper around react-router `useSearchParams()`.
+The `useTypedSearchParams()` hook is a (somewhat) thin wrapper around react-router `useSearchParams()`.
 It accepts a `Route` object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.
+One notable difference is that `setSearchParams()` can also accept a callback, which will be called with the current search params.

 ### `useTypedHash()`